The :indeterminate

 <div>

-<input type="checkbox" id="checkbox">
+<input type="checkbox" id="checkbox" />

-<label for="checkbox">This label starts out lime.</label>
+<label for="checkbox">This checkbox label starts out lime.</label>

 </div>